KxSystems/docs-v1/README.md

 "yx"
 "zy"
 ```

-!!! note "Higher-order functions"
 Adverbs take functions as arguments but are not alone in doing so: operators such as `fby`, `over`, and `scan` do so, as may any lambda.
 This is unremarkable in functional languages.

 K has _ambivalent_ primitives, e.g. `-` can be applied infix as the binary function _subtract_ or prefix as the unary function _negate_.
 ```k